Sylvain et Sylvette: Other publications

-They were several series relating the adventures of Sylvain and Sylvette, all finished.
+There were several series relating the adventures of Sylvain and Sylvette, all finished.
 They consist of albums published in the Italian size (29х23 cm) comprising 20 pages, unless indicated.
 The illustrations are separately by Maurice Cuvillier, Claude Dubois, Pierre Chéry and Jean-Louis Pesch.
 The artist is also the writer, unless indicated.
 The albums drawn by Cuvillier have been republished by Editions du Triomphe since 1998.